 What is covered by LOLER?

 - Lifting Equipment – Work equipment for lifting and lowering loads.
-The definition includes attachments used to anchor, fix or support the equipment (such as the runway of an overhead crane).
+This includes attachments used to anchor, fix or support the equipment (such as the runway of an overhead crane).

 - Accessories for Lifting – lifting equipment for attaching loads to machinery for lifting.

-Our engineering team provides a comprehensive range of thorough examinations and testing on all types of lifting equipment:
+Our engineering team provides a comprehensive range of inspections on all types of lifting equipment:

 - Cranes, including mobile cranes, lorry loader cranes, overhead travelling cranes and manual jib cranes.